Blog · By The Packaging Vista Team · June 20, 2026

 What is dimensional weight?

 Dimensional (or volumetric) weight converts a box’s volume into a billable weight.
 Major carriers calculate it as length x width x height divided by a divisor (commonly 139 for inches and pounds on US domestic shipments).
 If that number is higher than the actual weight, you are billed on it.
+The logic is simple from the carrier’s side: a truck or plane fills up with space long before it hits its weight limit, so bulky-but-light packages are charged as if they were heavier to reflect the room they take up.

 A simple example